What is it?

 Details and Information

 - Due Date – This is the date and time the item will be due.
-Please note that there is currently no option to force a submission based on the due date/time.

 - Allow class conversations – This will enable a discussion board feature on this item